-Step 1: In RootsMagic, select TreeShare for Ancestry from the Internet menu.
+1. In RootsMagic, select TreeShare for Ancestry from the internet menu.

 This adds an Ancestry.com button to the toolbar.
 From now on, click that button to start TreeShare.
 If you already have both a RootsMagic tree and an Ancestry.com tree, you have to choose one of them to share.
 (You can’t synchronize an existing RootsMagic tree with an existing Ancestry.com tree.)
 TreeShare gives you two options: Upload and Connect or Download and Connect.